-- 1. To provide students with the opportunity to engage in the advanced study of Operations Management and Logistics in the manufacturing and service sectors. - 2.
-To enable participants to prepare for and /or develop a career in Operations Management or Logistics - 3.
+- 1. To provide students with the opportunity to engage in the advanced study of Operations and Supply Chain Management in the manufacturing and service sectors. - 2.
+To enable participants to prepare for and /or develop a career in Operations and Supply Chain Management - 3.
 To enable participants to develop the ability to apply their knowledge and understanding of operations management and logistics in a thorough, systematic, informed and creative way. - 4.
 To enable participants to convert theory into practice from a critical and informed perspective so as to advance the effectiveness and competitiveness of organisations.